 Sure, you can share this content on your social channels, but remember your email audience and social audience don’t completely overlap.
 When this kind of content is shared in email, you have the added benefit of linking to specific products, FAQs, or blog articles to add more color and context.

-9. Content (blog / podcast) updates
+New content (blog / podcast) alerts

 A blog is a big endeavor, a podcast even more so.
 That’s why if you’re going to do it, you have to direct traffic to it and make sure it gets seen.
 Create a special template or formula for these kinds of emails so they’re easy to push out quickly (and easy to recognize).